-Task 3b, Part 2: Rubric for Instructional Practice
+Task 3b, Part 2 Rubric

 This evaluation rubric is designed to evaluate the overall performance of student teachers or interns using ten InTASC Standards: 1) learner development, 2) content knowledge, 3) planning for instruction, 4) learning environment, 5) application of content, 6) instructional strategies, 7) formative assessment.
 Performance indicators align with components from the Danielson Framework for Teaching, and indicators are labeled with their corresponding Danielson component.